svjack/Stable-Diffusion-Chinese-Extend/README.md

 [svjack/Stable-Diffusion-FineTuned-zh-v2](https://huggingface.co/svjack/Stable-Diffusion-FineTuned-zh-v2)<br/>
 This three models are trained with increase steps.(i.e. v0 stop early and v2 the last stop)

 Secondly, I train a Chinese style cues generator based on MT5.
 In this step, i only need translated text features.
-The model is located in [svjack/prompt-extend-chinese](https://huggingface.co/svjack/prompt-extend-chinese) and [svjack/prompt-extend-chinese-gpt](https://huggingface.co/svjack/prompt-extend-chinese-gpt)
+The model is located in [svjack/prompt-extend-chinese](https://huggingface.co/svjack/prompt-extend-chinese) and [svjack/prompt-extend-chinese-gpt](https://huggingface.co/svjack/prompt-extend-chinese-gpt) based on GPT2<br/>
 The space can try it in [svjack/prompt-extend-gpt-chinese](https://huggingface.co/spaces/svjack/prompt-extend-gpt-chinese)

 ### Usage